CodebyCR/TimedAction/Cron/Cron_Documentation.md

 The advantages of this methode are:
  - This can handel infinity cron expressions
  - Cron expressions with a very wide range of execution times
- - and takes care of less memory usage
+ - and takes care of less memory usage through smaller cache sizes